-3.07: continued
+(d) The QPSD may require a health care facility to add certain additional incidents to its list of adverse events that must be reported internally within 24 hours, if the QPSD determines such a requirement to be in the best interests of patient safety.
+The need for additional internal reporting may be based upon the QPSD’s review of adverse events within an individual health care facility, at similarly situated health care facilities, or at health care facilities across the Commonwealth.
+The QPSD will give the health care facility a written reason for its determination.

+(e) The internal incident reporting system shall allow for the reporting of other adverse events not included on the health care facility’s list of reportable events and for the reporting of close calls.

-(d) The Patient Care Assessment Coordinator shall be responsible for the investigation and analysis of the frequency and causes of general categories and specific types of all Required Internal Incident Reports and any other incident reports, and shall also be responsible for:
+(f) The Patient Care Assessment Coordinator shall be responsible for the investigation and analysis of the frequency and causes of general categories and specific types of all required Internal Incident Reports and any other incident reports, and shall also be responsible for:

 1. Reviewing and acting upon incident reports to assure follow-up with individuals involved in the incident.

 2. The regular and systematic reviewing of all incident reports for the purposes of identifying trends or patterns as to time, place, and person.
-Upon emergence of any trend or pattern in incident occurrence, the Patient Care Assessment Coordinator shall develop written recommendations for appropriate corrective actions and patient pro- tection/risk management/quality assurance education and training; and
+Upon emergence of any trend or pattern in incident occurrence, the Patient Care Assessment Coordinator shall develop written recommendations for appropriate corrective actions and patient protection or risk management/quality assurance education and training; and

 3. Creation of a random chart audit system to assure compliance with the incident reporting requirements.
-The Patient Care Assessment Coordinator shall establish written step-by-step procedures for the follow-up required by 243 CMR 3.07(3)(d)1.
+The Patient Care Assessment Coordinator shall establish written step-by-step procedures for the follow-up required.

-(e) The development of other appropriate measures to minimize the risk of injuries and incidents to patients.
+(g) The development of other appropriate measures to minimize the risk of injuries and incidents to patients.

-(f) The central collection of, investigation of, analysis of, and timely response to patient complaints which relate to patient care and the quality of medical services.
+(h) The central collection of, investigation of, analysis of, and timely response to patient complaints which relate to patient care and the quality of medical services.

-(g) No later than 30 days after the end of each six-month period (or more often, if the governing body so requires), beginning with the period that ends on the dates set forth in 243 CMR 3.07(3)(g)1. through 3., the Patient Care Assessment Coordinator or person serving in a similar capacity at each health care facility listed below shall provide a summary report to the health care facility's governing body, with a copy of the report filed simultaneously with the Board.
+(i) No later than 30 days after the end of each six-month period (or more often, if the governing body so requires), beginning with the period that ends on the dates set forth in 243 CMR 3.07(3)(g), the Patient Care Assessment Coordinator or person serving in a similar capacity at each health care facility listed below shall provide a summary report to the health care facility's governing body, with a copy of the report filed simultaneously with the Board.
 The report shall contain recommendations for quality assurance, risk management, patient care assessment and education.
-The ending date for the first six-month period shall be as follows:

-1. December 31, 1988, for mental health clinics licensed by the Department of Public Health and subject to 105 CMR 140.500: Applicability of 105 CMR 140.000 Subpart E;

-2. February 28, 1989, for all other licensed clients, and for all hospitals that provide obstetrical services or are authorized to apply to the Board for limited licenses on behalf of interns and residents; and

-3. April 30, 1989, for all other hospitals, and all other health care facilities subject to 243 CMR 3.07.
-The information required to be reported to the Board pursuant to 243 CMR 3.11(4) (the Patient Care Assessment Program Annual Report) shall be incorporated into the first semi-annual report and each semi-annual report filed at 12-month intervals thereafter.
-The information required by 243 CMR 3.11(4) that is contained in the first semi-annual report shall cover the period from the filing of the previous annual report (or, in the case of mental health clinics identified in 243 CMR 3.07(3)(g)1., the prior 12-month period).
-The effect of 243 CMR 3.07(3)(g), effective November 25, 1988, is that the previously required quarterly report is now semi-annual, and the previous requirement for an annual report remains unchanged.

-(h) A requirement that all incident reports, summary reports and written recommendations to and from the Patient Care Assessment Coordinator shall be maintained for three years.
+(j) A requirement that all incident reports, summary reports and written recommendations to and from the Patient Care Assessment Coordinator shall be maintained for 10 years.

-(i) A requirement of documentation of any disciplinary action.
+(k) A requirement of documentation of any disciplinary action.

-(j) All incident reports shall be in writing on a form developed by the health care facility for such purpose and shall contain at least the following information:
+(l) All incident reports shall be in writing on a form developed by the health care facility for such purpose and shall contain at least the following information: